Coronavirus kills 'hero' Chinese doctor who sounded alarm as toll passes 630

 In Hong Kong, another cruise ship with 3,600 passengers and crew was quarantined for a third day with three cases on board.
 Taiwan, which has 13 cases, banned international cruise ships from docking.

-In China, the world’s second-largest economy, cities have been shut off, flights cancelled and factories closed, cutting off supply lines crucial to international businesses.
+In China, the world’s second-largest economy, cities have been shut off, flights canceled and factories closed, cutting off supply lines crucial to international businesses.

 Anxiety over the virus and its fallout returned to financial markets on Friday, with stock indexes in China, Hong Kong and throughout Asia slipping after several days of gains.
 Investors are looking to Chinese trade figures due during the morning for an early glimpse of how the virus, and the harsh measures to contain it, are affecting the flow of goods.